 Your Choice of Premium Lens Implants

-Dr. Timothy B. Cavanaugh is one of the top premium lens implanting surgeons in the United States
+Dr. Timothy B. Cavanaugh is one of the top premium lens implant surgeons in the United States

 Intraocular lens implants now can correct for presbyopia, the age-related condition that interferes with the ability to focus on close objects.
 These new multi-focal lenses are designed to provide a full range of vision, including distance, intermediate and near vision.
 Patients experience dramatic results with these implants, with most finding freedom from all glasses more than 85% of the time.
 Patients read standard print without glasses in all but the most extreme lighting conditions.

-From standard to premium IOLs, Dr. Cavanaugh has extensive experience in all different kinds of lens implant options
+From standard to premium lens implants, Dr. Cavanaugh has extensive experience in all different kinds of lens implant options

 Recent technological advancements offer us wonderful choices of IOLs, but the variety of options can sometimes be confusing and overwhelming.
-There is no need to worry, however, as Dr. Cavanaugh will recommend the best Lens Implant Package for you based on exam findings, discussion during the exam, and your completed “Vision Questionnaire.”
+There is no need to worry, however, as Dr. Cavanaugh will recommend the best premium lens implant options for you based on exam findings, discussion during the exam, and your completed “Vision Questionnaire.”

 How Age Affects Vision (Presbyopia and Cataracts)

 At Cavanaugh Eye Center, your doctors may evaluate the progress of your presbyopia and/or cataract formation.
 When your natural focusing lens is removed, an intra-ocular lens implant (IOL) is placed inside the eye to replace the cloudy human lens (cataract) or correct your eyes prescription (RLE).
 Presbyopia is the need for most adults over 45 to use reading glasses or bifocals in order to see up close due to a progressive stiffening and loss of flexibility of the human lens.